 Evolution of carbonate systems

-This theme includes the study of the relationships of carbonate sedimentary systems with palaeoclimatic and geodynamic evolutions on a global scale, the reconstruction of architectures and palaeoenvironments on a platform scale, and the understanding of the evolution of the properties of reservoir rocks since their deposition, taking into account diagenesis and karstogenesis
+This theme includes the study of the relationships between carbonate sedimentary systems and palaeoclimatic and geodynamic changes on a global scale, the reconstruction of architectures and palaeoenvironments on a platform scale, and an understanding of the evolution of reservoir rock properties since their deposition, taking into account diagenesis and karstogenesis.

 It is based on a geological approach to these systems (sedimentology, stratigraphy, palaeontology, mineralogy), supported by physical measurements, geochemical analyses (including stable isotopes and radiochronology) and modelling.